 One of the best ways to support your child's learning is to know what they are learning about in school.
 This can be found on the Curriculum Maps

-which are sent home each term.
+which are posted on the website each term.

 The best way to support your children's learning is to encourage them to read daily, learn number facts and their spellings.
 Encourage them to be curious learners by taking them on trips out and about - to the park, museums, galleries, sporting events - anything that interests them - and to talk to them about what they see and experience.
 You can help your child's learning every day, by supporting and encouraging them and being excited by their learning.